Insights

 A useful analogy for Volts, Amps, and Watts is water flowing through a pipe.
 Volts represent the water pressure entering the system (by, for instance, a valve), Amps describe the flow rate through the system of pipes, and Watts measure the volume of water that flows out of the pipe into a bucket.

 In the U.S., voltage for electrical appliances ranges from 110–120V at 60 Hz.
 If your appliances come from a country with different voltage, you’ll need a power converter.
 An adapter alone may not be enough.
 For example, a 220V appliance won’t work properly when plugged into a 120V outlet due to insufficient voltage.
 Conversely, plugging a 110 or 120V appliance into a 220V outlet could fry the components, cause overheating, or even start a fire.
-Many appliances in the U.S. and Canada carry UL certification, indicating they are rated and approved for safety.
+Products that come standard in 220V are often used outside the U.S., Canada, and Mexico.
+When buying in the U.S. ensure it carries a UL certification and a cUL certification if you are living in Canada, indicating they are rated and approved for safety.
+All of the products you buy through MOD carry UL and cUL certifications as our guarantee to our customers.

 Watts In Context